 How can labor contractors that provide 1099ers to client companies enhance their level of IC compliance and gain a competitive advantage in California over those firms that are not IC-compliant?

-Labor contractors can use IC Diagnostics™ to obtain a competitive edge over other labor contractors if they use that process to heighten their level of IC compliance in comparison to their competitors.
+Labor contractors can use a process such as IC Diagnostics™ to obtain a competitive edge over other labor contractors if they use that process to heighten their level of IC compliance in comparison to their competitors.
 Enhancements in IC compliance can be achieved by the use of informed restructuring, re-documentation, and/or re-implementing of the IC relationships with the labor contractor’s 1099ers, using state-of-the-art tools.

 Ideally, such IC enhancements are accomplished before a client company demands them as a condition of continuing its relationship with the labor contractor.
 Such firms can also use their heightened level of compliance as a client retention tool with existing client companies, a marketing tool with potential new clients, and of course a means to reduce their own potential for IC misclassification liability.